Genivia/ugrep/README.md

            --pager[=COMMAND]
                   When output is sent to the terminal, uses COMMAND to page through the output.
-The default COMMAND is `less -R'.
+COMMAND defaults to environment variable $PAGER when defined or `less'.
 Enables --heading and --line-buffered.

            --pretty
                   When output is sent to a terminal, enables --color, --heading, -n,